 The following morning, the child underwent a wound washout, K-wires were inserted to address the fracture, the extensor tendon and the nail beds of his injured fingers were repaired.
 After the surgery, he was placed back on intravenous cephazolin and upon being discharged was prescribed oral Augmentin Duo Forte 500mg.

 The child was referred to the hospital’s plastics and hand clinic for a post-operative review.
-While attending the clinic, he developed superficial skin necrosis, then infection and gangrene of the thumb.
+During the period he attended the clinic, he developed superficial skin necrosis, then infection and gangrene of the thumb.

 The issue before the court was whether the antibiotic regime the child was put on before his surgery was appropriate.

-The first judge stated the health district’s peer opinions that the antibiotic regime was competent professional practice because it was in line with Therapeutic Guidelines – Antibiotic 14th edition, were “without soundly-based supporting reasoning” and irrational.
+The first judge stated the health district’s peer opinions that the antibiotic regime was competent professional practice because it was in line with Therapeutic Guidelines: Antibiotic, version 14, were “without soundly-based supporting reasoning” and “irrational”.

 While the antibiotics administered by the doctors were in line with the guidelines, the District Court judge decided that but for a failure to also administer gentamicin, the child “would most probably not have suffered the injurious effects of the infection, which ultimately resulted in the development of osteomyelitis and gangrene in his left thumb”.
 He consequently ordered the health district to pay the family $240,000 in compensation for the doctors' negligence.